cubicdaiya/nginx-build/README.md

 ## Idempotent build

-`nginx-build` supports an certain level of idempotent build of nginx.
+`nginx-build` supports a certain level of idempotent build of nginx.
 If you want to ensure a build of nginx idempotent and do not want to build nginx as same as already installed nginx, give `-idempotent` to `nginx-build`.